The Medical Licensing Assessment

-We also want to assess medical graduates from the EEA.
-That would mean nearly all doctors go through a common assessment.
+We also want to assess doctors coming from the EEA.
 At the moment, the law says we cannot do this.
 The issue is part of negotiations about Britain leaving the European Union.
 Once we know the outcome of the negotiations, we will know what we can do about this.

 How do I find out more?